Gozo: Culture and traditions

 Gozo is known for Nadur carnival.
 Feasts are important traditions on the island and are held in honour of the patron saint of each village.
 The celebrations include religious ceremonies, fireworks and live band music, some feature horse racing, concerts, and a greasy pole competition over the water.

 The local feast allows time for Gozitans to meet.
 In Nadur, many locals dress up in colourful, outrageous carnival costumes, with the intention of not being recognised.

 Some of Maltese dishes or variants of these dishes are associated with Gozo.
 Gozo is particularly known for its local cheeselet, ġbejna t'Għawdex.

 Gozo has two opera houses.
 Astra and Aurora are owned by rival band clubs that both trace their founding to 1863.
 For over a century, they have been one-upping each other in everything from musical performances to feast-day celebrations.
-Once, when Aurora heard rumors that Astra planned to bring a horse onstage during a performance of Aida, the competing house—which was presenting its own Aida—secretly cast two horses.
+Once, when Aurora heard rumours that Astra planned to bring a horse onstage during a performance of Aida, the competing house—which was presenting its own Aida—secretly cast two horses.
 Some locals on the island compare the rivalry to an arms race.